Uplogix/docs/local-manager-user-guide/introduction/connecting-to-usb-console-windows-10.md

 # Overview

-This document details how to open a console connection to an Uplogix Local Manager using a computer running Windows 10.
+This document details how to open a USB console connection to an Uplogix Local Manager using a computer running Windows 10.

 First, connect a USB console cable from your Windows 10 machine to the Local Manager mini-USB port.